 a) All Non-Operating Transactions;

-c) To review, deliberate all Transactions that exceed RM5 million or more or a minimum of 5% of Dufu NTA (based on the latest Quarterly Results announced to Bursa) whichever is lower.
-Thereafter, the Chairman of IVC shall propose to the Board to either reject or approve the said Transactions
+c) To review, deliberate all Transactions that exceed RM5 million or more or a minimum of 5% of the Group’s Net Assets (based on the latest Quarterly Results announced to Bursa Securities) whichever is lower.
+Thereafter, the Chairman of IVC shall propose to the Board to either approve or reject the said Transactions; and

-In the event of any vacancy in the Board resulting in the non-compliance with the above, the Company must fill the vacancy within three (3) months.
+In the event of any vacancy in the Board resulting in the non-compliance with the above, the Company must fill the vacancy within three (3) months (or such other time frame as set out in the Bursa Securities Main Market Listing Requirements from time to time).
 The Board is of the opinion that the interests of shareholders of the Company are fairly represented by the current Board composition and its size constitutes an effective Board of the Company.

 The appointment of a new director is a matter for consideration and decision by the full Board.
-Nominating Committee (NC) is responsible to give full consideration to succession planning for directors.
+The Nominating Committee (“NC”) is responsible to give full consideration to succession planning for directors.

 Upon the appointment of a new director, the Company Secretary advises the said Director of his/her principal duties and responsibilities and explains the restrictions to which he or she is subject to in relation to price-sensitive information and dealings in the Company’s securities.
 Thereafter, all Directors are provided with appropriate briefings on the Company’s affairs and up-to-date Corporate Governance materials published by the relevant bodies.

 The Company has adopted an induction programme for newly appointed directors.
-The induction programme aims at communicating to the newly appointed directors, the Company’s vision and mission, its philosophy and nature of business, current issues within the Company, the corporate strategy and the expectations of the Company concerning input from Directors.
+The induction programme communicates to the newly appointed directors the Company’s vision and mission, its philosophy and nature of business, current issues within the Company, the corporate strategy and the expectations of the Company concerning input from Directors.

 The Company has adopted educational / training programmes to update the Board in relation to new developments pertaining to the laws and regulations and changing commercial risks which may affect the Board and/or the Company.

-In accordance with the Company’s Articles of Association (“AA”), all Directors are subject to re-election by shareholders at the Annual General Meeting (“AGM”) following their appointment.
+In accordance with the Company’s Constitution, all Directors are subject to re-election by shareholders at the Annual General Meeting (“AGM”) following their appointment.
 At least one-third (1/3) of the remaining Directors shall retire from office at each AGM at least once in every three (3) years, but shall be eligible for re-election.

 The Board only considers directors to be independent where they are independent of management and no material business relationship that could significantly interfere with the exercise of their unfettered and independent judgement.